What does contingent mean?

 From the seller’s point of view, having the buyer remove their contingencies is a big hurdle to cross as it means the buyer is more committed.
 This is why a non contingent offer on a house is more attractive to a seller.

-Contingent on a house for sale means that the property is under contract but some contingencies need to be met before the sale is final.
+Contingent on a house means that the property is under contract but some contingencies need to be met before the sale is final.
 A property that is pending means there are no contingencies.

 You’ve probably seen the terms “contingent” or “pending” on a real estate listing.